Shinnecock Hills Golf Club: Modern era and restoration

 Shinnecock underwent typical mid-century changes—some tree plantings, narrower fairways, and new turf grasses.
-Controversy arose at the 2004 U.S. Open when extremely dry conditions and firm greens (notably the par-3 7th) caused portions of the course to become “unplayable.”
+Controversy arose at the 2004 U.S. Open when extremely dry conditions and firm greens (notably the par-3 7th) caused portions of the course to become "unplayable."

 In the 2010s, Shinnecock commenced an extensive restoration, led by architects Bill Coore and Ben Crenshaw, aiming to return the course closer to Flynn’s original vision.
 This project involved removing many trees, widening fairways, restoring fescue roughs, and expanding certain greens to recapture lost pin positions.
 By the 2018 U.S. Open, the course played firm and fast, though the USGA did slightly narrow some fairway edges before the event.
-Brooks Koepka repeated as U.S. Open champion that year, highlighting Shinnecock’s enduring challenge for modern pros.
+Brooks Koepka repeated as U.S. Open champion that year, highlighting Shinnecock's enduring challenge for modern pros.

-Today, Shinnecock Hills is celebrated for its seamless blend of historic character and strategic design.
-It has hosted five U.S. Opens (1896, 1986, 1995, 2004, 2018) and is scheduled to host again in 2026 and 2036.
+Shinnecock Hills is known for its historic character and course design.
+It has hosted the U.S. Open six times (1896, 1986, 1995, 2004, 2018, and 2026) and is scheduled to host the tournament again in 2036.